 Why Software Testing Is a Great Career Move

-If you have ever used a piece of software, including apps, and have been incredibly frustrated by the number of defects (and honestly, this is one of the most common complaints users make about new software), you already know the importance of the job.
-Having a degree in computers is not compulsory.
-All you really need is to be very knowledgeable about working with different types of software and a detail oriented mind.
+If you have ever used a piece of software, including apps, and have been incredibly frustrated by the number of problems it has, you can probably guess how important a software tester’s job is.
+Having a degree in computers is not compulsory—you need to be very knowledgeable about working with different types of software and have a detail-oriented mind.
 The career requires a large pile of documentation, which can be intimidating for people without an engineering background.

-Everything you do is tracked in a database for engineers to review and fix the defect.
+The results of a software testing job is tracked in a database for engineers to review so they can fix the defect.
 There are times when the position can seem monotonous, but the focus of your work will constantly change to different aspects of the program, alleviating some of the repetition.
-You also get an early look at the latest in technology and have a hand in making sure that a software program is as defect free as possible.
+You also get an early look at the latest in technology and have a hand in making sure that a program is as defect free as possible.
 Finally, with software being an area that will always grow, software testers have one of the most secure jobs in the tech industry.

-Also called Junior Level Software Testers, most people begin at the entry level, although there are some interesting exceptions.
+Also called Junior Level Software Testers, most people begin at the entry level.
 A degree is not required, but those with a BS in computers are given preference, and recent college graduates make up the majority of employees at this level.
-An associate’s degree or certification can give a candidate an advantage if other applicants do not have much in the way of higher education, if at all.
+An associate degree or certification can give a candidate an advantage.

 Entry-level positions typically run these tests because there is low risk that there will be critical bugs that will push the release date back.
 Many of their regular tasks will be to work with automated testing to ensure it runs through start to finish, then report if any bugs were encountered during the automated tests.

 This last one can serve as a bridge to becoming a developer, because typically it helps the engineers if testers can identify what part of the code is the real problem.
-Software testers who can help troubleshoot and solve problems become indispensable relatively quickly within software companies.
+Software testers with the ability to help troubleshoot and solve problems become indispensable relatively quickly within software companies.

 Test Analyst and Senior Test Analyst